ronaldkasagga/yii2-azure-template/README.md

 php composer.phar update #optional to make sure everything works
 ```
 You might exceed your GitHub rate limit and be asked to obtain a token for the update process

-**NOTES:**
-- Yii won't create the database for you, this has to be done manually before you can access it.
-- Check and edit the other files in the `config/` directory to customize your application as required.
-- Refer to the README in the `tests` directory for information specific to basic application tests.